R. Kelly avoids lengthy add-on to 30-year prison sentence

 “He has a life expectancy of not a hell of a lot more,” the judge said.
 “He is 56 years of age.”

-Kelly’s defense lawyer celebated the ruling as a victory, and some of the singer’s fans could be heard cheering outside the courtroom.
+Kelly’s defense lawyer celebrated the ruling as a victory, and some of the singer’s fans could be heard cheering outside the courtroom.

 Kelly remained still, his eyes downcast, as Leinenweber explained what was at times a hard-to-follow sentence.
 He did seem to show some emotion when a representative read a statement written by “Jane,” one of his accusers and a key prosecution witness.